 When it comes to B2B vs D2C eCommerce, the gap in service is narrowing

-Today’s B2B buyer is just as digitally savvy as their D2C counterpart — and they expect the same exceptional service.
+Today's business to business (B2B) buyer is just as digitally savvy as their D2C counterpart — and they expect the same exceptional service.

 B2B sellers aren't meeting modern buyer needs: